core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Exceptional handling after deleting a Recipient Context.

 * Clearer handling of incoming messages if the Replay Window is invalid.

+* The exhaustion of Sender Sequence Numbers should be handled with margin.

 * Clearer generalization of delivery of messages protected in pairwise mode.